Reasons to consider pursuing a Bachelor of Science in Nursing (BSN)

 4. You can potentially make more money with a BSN

 Obtaining your BSN can increase your earning potential, so you have the chance to compete for higher paying jobs.
-According to the Bureau of Labor Statistics, the average annual salary for registered nurses was $82,750 in May 2021.
+According to the Bureau of Labor Statistics, the average annual salary for registered nurses is $82,750 per year ($39.78 per hour).
 This amount may increase depending on which state you practice in, the amount of experience you possess, and if you specialize in a certain area of nursing.*

 5. There is further opportunity to specialize with a BSN